On March 17, 2020, when the collective world halted, the lake and club community of Reynolds Lake Oconee didn’t pause for long.

 With around 3,000 members, many of whom would make their Reynolds vacation home their primary residence in the coming months, the club's leadership assessed the sudden pandemic-induced need to cease most in-person gatherings without sacrificing the connectedness of the club culture.

-As with most clubs, Reynolds member benefits lean heavily on social activities – 10 dining options on site, dozens of work out classes, concerts, food and wine events – in addition to golf, water sports, biking, tennis and numerous other outdoor activities.
-With the elimination of many of those, Reynolds had no choice but to get creative in order to keep membership engaged.
+As with most clubs, Reynolds’ member benefits lean heavily on social activities – 10 dining options on-site, dozens of workout classes, concerts, food, and wine events – in addition to golf, water sports, biking, tennis, and numerous other outdoor activities.
+With the elimination of many of those, Reynolds had no choice but to get creative in order to keep members engaged.

 Simultaneously, the community’s leadership was equally as concerned with the need to keep members and employees safe and healthy.
 With all of those factors in mind, the #ReynoldsTogether initiative was launched to keep the community connected safely and virtually.
 Now, a year later, many of the tactics have led to permanent changes in club offerings.